Vamsi735/assignment2-Bhogireddy/README.md

     | Mixed Biryani |   Falcons     |  $4   |
     | Chicken Pizza |   PizzaHut    |  $3   |
     | Burger        |   Subway      |  $2   |

+    ---

+    # Quotes

+    "Don't judge each day by the harvest you reap but by the seeds that you plant." -Robert Louis Stevenson

+    "Spread love everywhere you go.
+Let no one ever come to you without leaving happier." -Mother Teresa